orfeotoolbox/GRM/README.md

 Step 7: ./BaatzSegmentation --help

-3 region merging criteria have been already inmplemented, up to you to add a new one.
+3 region merging criteria have been already implemented, up to you to add a new one.
-If you are a generous man, you can send me a message to propose your new criterion at the following email address: lassallepierre34@gmail.com
+If you are a generous man then you can send me a message to propose your new criterion at the following email address: lassallepierre34@gmail.com

 Enjoy !